-The comprehensive discipline policy of the district is composed of this policy and includes, but is not limited to, the following policies, procedures and regulations: JG- R, JGA, JGB, JGD, JGE and JGF.
-A copy of the district's comprehensive discipline policy will be made available to every student and parent or guardian of every student at the beginning of each school year and will be available in the superintendent's office during normal business hours.
-Adopted: 09/10/1990 Revised: 06/08/1998; 06/14/2004; 06/14/2010
+The comprehensive discipline policy of the district is composed of this policy and includes, but is not limited to, the following policies, procedures and regulations: JG-R, JGA, JGB, JGD, JGE and JGF.
+A copy of the district's comprehensive discipline policy is available on-line or in the superintendent's office during normal business hours.

-Consequences:
+Definition of Consequences: